 In fact, what’s great about the trail is that it goes through different ecosystems.
 Pine groves, swamps, forests, beaver ponds, maple groves, clearings, lakes, rocky plateaus … I was amazed by the diversity of landscapes, flora and fauna.
 I have see several owls, herons, hawks, woodpeckers, wild turkeys and even a turkey vulture (I had no idea we had those in Canada).
 I saw a multitude of turtles, frogs and salamanders.
 I also saw thirty deer, 17 snakes (yes, I counted them all), two porcupines, a fox and … a black bear.

-(I still think the snakes were scarier than the bear, but I took the habit of bringing bear bells afterwards)
+(I still think the snakes were scarier than the bear, but I took the habit of bringing bear bells afterwards).

 The trail is pleasant in any season.

-Spring is ideal for wildlife viewing and cooler temperatures, summer for warmth and dense vegetation, fall for colors and winter for the luminosity and snow.
+Spring is ideal for wildlife viewing and cooler temperatures, summer for warmth and dense vegetation, fall for colours and winter for the luminosity and snow.
 Personally, I preferred fall because the scenery is beautiful and there are no more mosquitoes.

 Following the Rideau Trail is addictive